Natgsum/GameProgrammingNathanSummers/2DShooting.md

 Add a `Rigidbody 2D` and set `Gravity Scale` to `0` and then add a `Circle Collider 2D` and tick `Is Trigger`.
 Finally, make the bullet a prefab by dragging it into the assets folder in the Project tab.

-We can now delete the bullet in the scene and drag our bullet prefab onto our Players `Bullet Prefab` on the `Shoot` script
+We can now delete the bullet in the scene and drag our bullet prefab onto our Players `Bullet Prefab` on the `Shoot` script.

 Now select our `Bullet` prefab in the assets folder and create a `script` called `Bullet`.
 In this script we will give the bullet a velocity when instantiated.